JohannesGrobelski/MoonstoneMusicPlayer/README.md

 Please note that while you cannot modify the original code of MoonStone Music Player, the third-party libraries used in this project maintain their open-source licenses and can be used according to their respective terms.
-Contact

-If you have any questions, suggestions, or feedback regarding the Moonstone Music Player project, please contact the developer grobelskijohannes@gmail.com.